SocialGouv/kontinuous/README.md

 ### Contribute adding more Helm charts
 New charts are welcome in folder [charts/](charts/).
-More options on existing charts will be carefully design, in case of doubt, or if you don't want to wait, you can hack everything using kustomize from your repository.
+More options on existing charts will be carefully design, in case of doubt, or if you don't want to wait, you can hack everything using post-renderer from your repository.
 Feel free, then give us feedback to ensure we follow best practices and are preserving project maintainability.

 Wee need:
 - oauth2-proxy-service